stibbons1990/hex/docs/blog/posts/2024-11-15-ubuntu-studio-24-04-on-super-tuna-nuc-pc.md

 # unzip -d /usr/share/sddm/themes Breeze-Noir-Dark.zip
 ```

+!!! warning

-**Note:** action icons won’t render if the directory name is
+    Action icons won’t render if the directory name is changed.
+If needed,
-changed.
-If needed, change the directory name in the `iconSource` fields in `Main.qml` to match final directory name
+    change the directory name in the `iconSource` fields in `Main.qml` to
-so icons show.
-This is not the only thing that breaks when
+    match final directory name so icons show.
+This is not the only thing
-changing the directory name.
+    that breaks when changing the directory name.

 Other than installing this theme, all I really change in it
 is the background image to use